Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

 ## TESTING

 ### TEST MATRIX
 I used a testing matrix in Excel to test the script across several browsers and devices.

-### COMBATIBILITY

 ### NOTED ISSUES

--   The Avengero Fonts are not working in Safari as of the current commit. (resolved)
+- [x] The Avengero Fonts are not working in Safari as of the current commit. (resolved)
--   The fonts are not working on mobile as of the current commit. (resolved)
+- [x] The fonts are not working on mobile as of the current commit. (resolved)
--   Comic sans font not working on mobile. (resolved)
+- [x] Comic sans font not working on mobile. (resolved)
--   Hero modals on mobile not working correclty. (resolved)
+- [x] Hero modals on mobile not working correclty. (resolved)
--   Github won't accept realative path in translate JS "../assets/language/translation.json".
+- [x] Github won't accept realative path in translate JS "../assets/language/translation.json".
 Works locally and in Gitpod so it seems this is a Github issue. (resolved by changing the path to "assets/language/translation.json")
--   Flags not always working correctly or loading.
+- [x] Flags not always working correctly or loading.
 Locally I see that the German and English flag do not render as *.PNG. (resolved)
--   Modals of Thanos and Loki on result page not working. (resolved)
+- [x] Modals of Thanos and Loki on result page not working. (resolved)

--   On mobile the result page footer doesn't render correct.
+- [] On mobile the result page footer doesn't render correct.
--   The message of the email API isn't shown in the actual email.
+- [] The message of the email API isn't shown in the actual email.

 ## DEPLOYMENT
 This project was created using Github.
 From there I used Visual Studio Code to write my code.
 Then I used commits to git followed by pushes to my GitHub repository.